TLehtila/Wallflower/README.md

 Download the released version called First Wallflower on the right.
 Extract it, make sure you have two cameras connected to the computer and placed appropriately, and run the Wallflower.exe

-[![A video containing more information can be found here](https://img.youtube.com/vi/NB6KwNcECvs/maxresdefault.jpg)](https://www.youtube.com/watch?v=NB6KwNcECvs)
+A video containing more information can be found here [![A video containing more information can be found here](https://img.youtube.com/vi/NB6KwNcECvs/maxresdefault.jpg)](https://www.youtube.com/watch?v=NB6KwNcECvs)